Close

 A post shared by Santi Tur Photography (@atfunk)

-Full of surprises, La Gomera hosts the fascinating Garajonay National Park, a fantastically unique ecosystem, and Los Organos, a volcanic cliff shaped like organ pipes.
+Instead La Gomera is home to the fascinating Garajonay National Park, a fantastically unique ecosystem, and Los Organos, a volcanic cliff shaped like organ pipes.
 An excursion to these natural parks is undoubtedly one of the best things to do in the Canary Islands.

 Self-sufficient as far as renewable energy is concerned, El Hierro is the smallest island, yet it offers a multitude of contrasting landscapes.
 To the south, next to the village of La Restinga, you can explore one of the world’s best scuba diving areas with wonderfully impressive aquatic life.